JahanzaibQasim/django-todo-app/README.md

 - Django
 - SQLite
-- Bootstrap (if used)
+- Bootstrap
 - Django Widget Tweaks

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License